ualberta-mueller-group/MCGS/docs/development-notes.md

 - `bool csv_row::has_XYZ_fields() const`
 - `void csv_row::fill_XYZ_fields(...)`

+These helper functions fill in several values behind the scenes, i.e. those from `solver_stats.h`.

 ### Adding A New Test Case Type To `.test` Input
 The following steps assume you have already implemented the computational part of the test case, i.e: